Railslide/railslide-blog/content/travis-mock-afternoon-of-frustration.md

 All in all
 ----------
 Phew!
 That was quite an amount of trials and errors - especially considering that I was expecting to be done with it in half an hour or so!

-It is a bit sad to think that if I would have codede Subvenv in Python 2.7 I would have spared myself quite some headaches.
+It is a bit sad to think that if I would have coded Subvenv in Python 2.7 I would have spared myself quite some headaches.
 Also, I am still not super happy to have to rely on an external backport of a built-in module in order to continuously integrate my code.

 But hey, the bright side is that I got to learn a lot from it!
 While there have been moments when the thought of giving up has surfaced my mind, the whole process has been a super interesting travel through how different things are implemented in different versions of Python, as well as how to write code that is compatible with them.
+Also, code gets now automatically tested when opening a pull request, which is great.
+So yeah, I guess I can call it a long but profitable afternoon!